kamilzegadlo/WorldOfImages-Angular/README.md

 https://worldofimagesangular.azurewebsites.net/

 ----------------------------------------
-currently it is just front end.
+Currently it is just front end.
 There is a fakebackend, which is limited to session storage limits.

-If i find time I will try to create real backend with .net core and try to write the same with react and vue.
+The plan is that after finishing this project, I will try to achieve the following things:
+1. write the backend in .net core
+2. relational database (probably two approaches one with ORM - maybe Entity Framework, the second will be by database procedures)
+3. Write the same front end but by using React and Vue.
+How much I will manage to do will depend from my time capacity.

 ----------------------------------------